 *a copy of the essay

-*the nominee’s York Student number and email
+*the nominee’s York Student number, email and mailing address

 For further information, please contact: Laura Taman, 416-736-5499